Tomshine123/Autonomous-vehicle-SLAM/README.md

 ![map](src/me5413_world/media/map.png)
 ### 2. Navigation
-To begin with adding prohibited region in the map, create `prohibition_areas.yaml` in `My_project/src/jackal_navigation/params/map_nav_params/` and add the following content to the file
+To begin with adding prohibited region in the map, find `prohibition_areas.yaml` in `My_project/src/jackal_navigation/params/map_nav_params/` and modify the following content in the file to the desired one
 ```bash
 prohibition_areas: